Creating A Website: How To Get Started?

 You may consider using external hosting platforms for particular site elements, especially if it’s challenging to reduce file sizes.
 An example might involve a video that promotes your brand to your audience.

-Many web developers might think that uploading the clip to a File Transfer Protocol (FTP) server or WordPress editor is an ideal option to store the digital media.
+Many web developers might think that uploading the clip to a File Transfer Protocol (FTP) server or WordPress editor is an ideal option to store digital media.
 But, avoid making this move to lessen your site’s loading speed.

 Instead, opt to upload the video to an external source.
 For example, you can upload the clip to video streaming channels like Vimeo or YouTube.
 All you need to do is copy the code from the external source to your site.
 That way, your webpage doesn’t need to send extra HTTP requests to load the clip.